Hall-Littlewood-positive harmonic functionals on the algebra of symmetric functions: The action of the twisted comultiplication map

-The analogy between this aforementioned work and the results in the present paper is suggestive of a deeper link.
-In fact, Theorem~\ref{thm6.A} is similar to \cite[Theorem 9.2]{CO2}, which describes what we call the ``twisted bimodule'' structure of $B_{q^2}$ with respect to $A_{q^2}$.
-Likewise, Theorem~\ref{thm5.A} is similar to \cite[Theorem 7.3]{CO2} --- this is some sort of Kerov's mixing construction.
+The analogy between our aforementioned work and the results in the present paper is suggestive of a deeper link.
+In fact, Theorem~\ref{thm6.A} is the analogue of \cite[Theorem 9.2]{CO2}, which describes what we call the ``twisted bimodule'' structure of $B_{q^2}$ with respect to $A_{q^2}$.
+Likewise, Theorem~\ref{thm5.A} is the analogue of \cite[Theorem 7.3]{CO2} --- this is some sort of Kerov's mixing construction.

 It seems plausible that this is more than a similarity: our work is kind of a translation of the construction of~\cite{CO2} to the language of symmetric functions, like a characteristic map.
-More explicitly, if we restrict the setting of our note~\cite{CO2} to the subspaces $B_{q^2}^0\subset B_{q^2}$ and $A_{q^2}^0\subset A_{q^2}$, consisting of invariant functions supported on nilpotent matrices, then it is plausible that $B_{q^2}^0$ and $A_{q^2}^0$ can be identified with our $B_\even$ and $A$, respectively, in such a way that $\na:A\otimes B_\even\to B_\even$ and $\wt\Delta:B_\even\to A\otimes B_\even$ coincide exactly with the module and comodule structures of representation-theoretic origin from our previous work.
+More explicitly, if we restrict the setting of our note~\cite{CO2} to the subspaces $B_{q^2}^0\subset B_{q^2}$ and $A_{q^2}^0\subset A_{q^2}$, consisting of invariant functions supported on nilpotent matrices, then it is plausible that $B_{q^2}^0$ and $A_{q^2}^0$ can be identified with our $B_\even$ and $A$, respectively, in such a way that $\na:A\otimes B_\even\to B_\even$ and $\wt\Delta:B_\even\to A\otimes B_\even$ exactly coincide with the module and comodule structures of representation-theoretic origin from our previous work.
 Let us point out here that in another recent paper, Shen and Van Peski prove a similar result in the related setting of abelian $p$-groups; see~\cite[Theorem~1.1 (Hermitian case)]{SVP2}.

 Our note~\cite{CO2} itself was motivated by the work of van Leeuwen~\cite{L} that proves a version of \emph{Mackey's formula}, an identity relating the functors of parabolic induction and restriction between certain categories of finite Lie group representations.
 This leads to an identity involving induced and restricted characters of Lie group representations.
 Our \cite[Theorem~9.2]{CO2} is the parallel result for functions on Lie algebras that are invariant with respect to their Lie group actions.
 Hence, Theorem~\ref{thm6.A} is the symmetric function version of Mackey's formula, which strips the representation-theoretic origin of the maps $\na$ and $\wt\Delta$.